garethjmsaunders/code-style-guide/javascript.md

 Comments are your messages to other developers (and yourself, if you come back to your code after several months working on something else).

+As a general guideline, variable, function and class names, etc. SHOULD explain what, the code SHOULD explain how and comments SHOULD explain why.
+(See [My 3 Rules for Documenting Code](https://dev.to/wraith/my-3-rules-for-documenting-code-2f54).)

 You SHOULD comment anything that isn't immediately obvious from the code alone.
 These could be explaining:

 * the structure and/or role of a file;